- Parents Home

 Can Pinworm Infections Be Prevented?

-- Remind kids to wash their hands often, especially after using the toilet, after playing outside, and before eating.
+- Remind kids to wash their hands well and often, especially after using the toilet, after playing outside, and before eating.

 - Keep kids' fingernails short and clean.